-Now you've arrived in Florence, dropped your bags off and perhaps treated yourself to a drink from the minibar, it's time to start exploring this beautiful, historic city.
-Let's dive in to some of the best options available:
+Once you've arrived in Florence and dropped your bags off it's time to start exploring this beautiful, historic city.

-Florence is ideal for pedestrian travellers, as the city centre is so small; it should only take about 25 minutes to cross on foot.
+Florence is ideal for pedestrians as the city centre is so small - it should only take about 25 minutes to cross on foot.
 What's more, almost all points of interest and the best things to do in Florence's city centre are pedestrian friendly.

-Our advice is to take the time to really enjoy Florence; walking as much as possible will give you a more intimate insight into the city than any other mode of transport.
+We recommend taking the time to really enjoy Florence and walking as much as possible will give you a more intimate insight into the city than any other mode of transport.

-PRO TIP: remember to take some good walking shoes, a day of walking in Florence can take its toll on the unprepared soles!
+Remember to take some good walking shoes, a day of walking in Florence can take its toll!

-Yet if like us, you're staying in the suburbs of Florence, then catching a bus might be your best solution.
-The city has a good, reliable bus service, with fares costing the following:
+If you're staying in the suburbs of Florence, then catching a bus might be your best solution to save your legs.

 - 24 hours - €5 (£4.40)